Rembisz/Advent-Of-Code/README.md

 # Advent-Of-Code
-My solutions to the various Advent Of Code event entries.
+My solutions to the various Advent of Code event entries.
 [More info](https://adventofcode.com/about)